Analyzing the Price-to-Earnings Ratio of Palo Alto Networks Inc (PANW) - News Heater

 PANW’s Market Performance

-Palo Alto Networks Inc (PANW) has experienced a -0.50% fall in stock performance for the past week, with a -7.64% drop in the past month, and a 15.11% rise in the past quarter.
-The volatility ratio for the week is 2.84%, and the volatility levels for the past 30 days are at 3.10% for PANW.
-The simple moving average for the past 20 days is -1.98% for PANW’s stock, with a 10.67% simple moving average for the past 200 days.
+Palo Alto Networks Inc (PANW) has experienced a -2.34% fall in stock performance for the past week, with a -2.19% drop in the past month, and a 2.82% rise in the past quarter.
+The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 3.15% for PANW.
+The simple moving average for the last 20 days is 0.77% for PANW’s stock, with a simple moving average of 13.30% for the last 200 days.

-Volatility was left at 3.10%, however, over the last 30 days, the volatility rate increased by 2.84%, as shares sank -4.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.13% lower at present.
+Volatility was left at 3.15%, however, over the last 30 days, the volatility rate increased by 3.05%, as shares surge +1.85% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.46% lower at present.

-During the last 5 trading sessions, PANW rose by +0.03%, which changed the moving average for the period of 200-days by +51.93% in comparison to the 20-day moving average, which settled at $245.72.
-In addition, Palo Alto Networks Inc saw 72.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PANW fell by -2.34%, which changed the moving average for the period of 200-days by +52.32% in comparison to the 20-day moving average, which settled at $245.92.
+In addition, Palo Alto Networks Inc saw 77.43% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading